One-step replica symmetry breaking of random regular NAE-SAT II: The rescaled partition function and its concentration

 The lemma can be understood as a generalization of Proposition \ref{prop:cycleeffect:moments} to the case of $\bZ_T$.
 Although the proof of the lemma is based on similar ideas as the proposition, the analysis becomes more delicate since we need to work with the difference $\bY(A)- \bY(\acute{A})$.
 The proof will be discussed later in Section \ref{subsec:whp:YvsZT}.

 In the remaining section, we develop ideas to deduce \eqref{eq:incrembd} from Lemma \ref{lem:YvsZT}.
-To work with $\bD:=\bZ_T - \acute{\bZ}_T$, we develop a framework of discrete Fourier transform as introduced in Section 6 of \cite{dss16}.
+To work with $\bD:=\bZ_T - \acute{\bZ}_T$, we develop a discrete Fourier transform framework as introduced in Section 6 of \cite{dss16}.
 Recall the definition of the weight factor $w^{\textnormal{lit}}_{\mathcal{G}}(\sig_{\GG})$ on a factor graph $\GG$, which is

 Let $\kappa(\underline{\sigma}_\UUU)$ (resp. $\bZ^\partial(\underline{\sigma}_\UUU)$) denote the contributions to $\bY(A)$ coming from $T\setminus \UUU$ (resp. $G^\partial$) given $\underline{\sigma}_\UUU$, namely,